MicrosoftDocs/win32/desktop-src/WmiSdk/swbemproperty-islocal.md

 ---
-Description: 'The IsLocal property of the SWbemProperty object is a Boolean value that can be used to determine if this property is local.
+Description: The IsLocal property of the SWbemProperty object is a Boolean value that can be used to determine if this property is local.
 A value of FALSE indicates that this property has been inherited from another class.
-This property is read-only.'
+This property is read-only.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'eda1f962-03b5-4322-bb06-c27aedf94be1'
+ms.assetid: eda1f962-03b5-4322-bb06-c27aedf94be1
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemProperty.IsLocal property'
+title: SWbemProperty.IsLocal property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemProperty.IsLocal property